ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Ocarina of Time/setup_en.md

   - Version 2.3.1 and later are supported.
 Version 2.7 is recommended for stability.
   - Detailed installation instructions for Bizhawk can be found at the above link.
   - Windows users must run the prereq installer first, which can also be found at the above link.
-- An Archipelago client for Ocarina of Time.
-There are two options available:
 - The built-in Archipelago client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases) (select `Ocarina of Time Client` during installation).
-This client is kept up-to-date with the latest Archipelago version and will always be supported.
-  - Z5Client, which can be installed [here](https://github.com/ArchipelagoMW/Z5Client/releases), and its associated Lua script `ootMulti.lua`.
 - An Ocarina of Time v1.0 ROM.

 ## Configuring Bizhawk

 Once Bizhawk has been installed, open Bizhawk and change the following settings:

 - Go to Config > Customize.
 Switch to the Advanced tab, then switch the Lua Core from "NLua+KopiLua" to "Lua+LuaInterface".
 This is required for the Lua script to function correctly.
 - Under Config > Customize > Advanced, make sure the box for AutoSaveRAM is checked, and click the 5s button.
   This reduces the possibility of losing save data in emulator crashes.
 - Under Config > Customize, check the "Run in background" and "Accept background input" boxes.
 This will allow you to continue playing in the background, even if another window is selected.
 - Under Config > Hotkeys, many hotkeys are listed, with many bound to common keys on the keyboard.
 You will likely want to disable most of these, which you can do quickly using `Esc`.
 - If playing with a controller, when you bind controls, disable "P1 A Up", "P1 A Down", "P1 A Left", and "P1 A Right" as these interfere with aiming if bound.
 Set directional input using the Analog tab instead.

 It is strongly recommended to associate N64 rom extensions (\*.n64, \*.z64) to the Bizhawk we've just installed.
 To do so, we simply have to search any N64 rom we happened to own, right click and select "Open with...", unfold the list that appears and select the bottom option "Look for another application", then browse to the Bizhawk folder and select EmuHawk.exe.

 ## Configuring your YAML file